meterXu/selenium-ide/docs/plugins/ide-events.md

 ---
 id: ide-events
-title: Selenium IDE Events
+title: JetRecord Events
 sidebar_label: IDE Events
 ---

-Selenium IDE sends events throughout it's use to notify plugins of playback status or recording status.
+JetRecord sends events throughout it's use to notify plugins of playback status or recording status.

 An event [request](requests.md) is very similar to an action request.